roloje777/mg-bits-and-bytes-blog/_posts/portuguese-history/islamic-conquest/2024-01-13-guesto-ansures.md

 There is even a song that is believed to have be written by this same brave Knight.
 Here's the first verse...

-> In the figueiredo fig tree,
+> In the land covered with fig trees,
-> I entered the fig tree;
+> I entered this land covered with fig trees;
 > Six maidens I found,
 > Six maidens I found;
 > Towards them I walked,